koompi/vinsta/docs/installation-guide/koompi/README.md

 unix_sock_ro_perms = "0777"
 unix_sock_rw_perms = "0770"
 ```
-<b>NOTE</b>You can change the editor to nano if you are not comfortable using vim.
+<b>NOTE</b>: You can change the editor to nano if you are not comfortable using vim.

 ### Step 4: Enable Nested Virtualization (Optional)
 To enable nested virtualization, execute the following commands: